Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Comparing Section with Section

 In the following we give a description of groups of the form ${}^{\mathbf{U}}Q$, similar to the construction of the group $H$ in~\eqref{eq:group H}.
 In this context we note that if $Q$ happens to be the $A$-generated free object in the variety $\mathbf{V}$ then ${}^{\mathbf{U}}Q$ is the $A$-generated free object in the variety $\mathbf{UV}$.
 This fact will be exploited later.
 So let $Q$ be an $A$-generated group and $E=Q\times A$ the set of positive edges of the Cayley graph $\mQ$ of $Q$.
 Let $G$ be the $E$-generated free object in $\mathbf{U}$.
 Now $Q$ acts as a group of permutations on $E$ via $(g,a)\mapsto {}^q(g,a)=(qg,a)$ for $q\in Q$ and $(g,a)\in E$.
 Since $G$ is free in $\mathbf{U}$, this action extends to an action of $Q$ on $G$ by automorphisms on the left, denoted $\gamma\mapsto {}^q\gamma$ for $q\in Q$ and $\gamma\in G$, and we may form the semidirect product $G\rtimes Q$.
 Let $H$ be the following $A$-generated subgroup of $G\rtimes Q$:

 Just as in the context of~\eqref{eq:group H}, for a word $x$ over $\til A$, we have $[x]_H=([\pi_1^\mQ(x)]_G,[x]_Q)$ (see (2.4) in~\cite{ABO}).
-The following is folklore (see e.g.~\cite{ASz}). \begin{Prop} The group $H$ defined in~\eqref{eq:group ^UQ} is a realisation of ${}^{\mathbf{U}}Q$.
+The following is folklore (see e.g.~\cite{ASz}, or~\cite[Chapter 10]{almeida:book} for the discussion of a closely related topic). \begin{Prop} The group $H$ defined in~\eqref{eq:group ^UQ} is a realisation of ${}^{\mathbf{U}}Q$.
 In particular, if $Q$ is the $A$-generated free object in the variety $\mathbf{V}$, then $H$ is a realisation of the $A$-generated free object in $\mathbf{UV}$. \end{Prop}

 In Lemma~\ref{lem:crucialforsol} below we shall discuss two crucial identities, the first of which holds in the variety $\mathbf{Ab}_{m_t}\cdots \mathbf{Ab}_{m_1}$ while the second one fails.
 These identities will be \textsl{the} essential ingredient for proving the desired result.
 For elements $w_1,\dots, w_n$ of an involutory monoid define $[w_1,\dots,w_n]$ inductively by $[w_1]:=w_1$, $[w_1,w_2]:=w_1w_2w_1\inv w_2\inv$ and $[w_1,\dots, w_n]:=[[w_1,\dots w_{n-1}], w_n]$.
 We first need the following lemma.